Rishie123/Solar_Orbiter_Anomalies/Readme.md

 ### Setup Instructions

 To get started, ensure you have Python3 installed on your system.
-You can download the latest stable version from here:
+You can download the recommended stable version 3.11.8(the version this code was written in) from here:
 [Python Download](https://www.python.org/downloads/)

 ### Environment Setup